 - Pequot Library in Southport offers activities for both children and adults on their Facebook page.
-Activities include storytime, books clubs, special concerts and more.
+Activities include storytime, book clubs, special concerts, and more.

 - The PEZ Visitor Center in Orange is offering an incredible 3-D virtual visit to see the center's interior and get up close to exhibits.
 Simply click around and you'll feel like you're really there!

-- White Memorial Conservation Center in Litchfield is providing live streaming nature program on their Facebook page.
+- White Memorial Conservation Center in Litchfield is providing live streaming nature programs on their Facebook page.

 - Hamden's Whitney Workshop at Eli Whitney Museum is having weekly Creative Challenges.
-Click on their Facebook page for each week challenge.
+Click on their Facebook page for each week's challenge.

-- Woodcock Nature Center in Wilon is offering self-led nature activities and educational videos.
+- Woodcock Nature Center in Wilton is offering self-led nature activities and educational videos.

 - Yale Peabody Museum of Natural History in New Haven offers Peabody@Home with digital resources, educational tools, and online curiosities of the museum's collections.

-- Yellow Farmhouse Educational Center in Stonington offers cooking classes for all ages on Tuesday through Thursday at 11 a.m. on their Facebook page.
+- Yellow Farmhouse Educational Center in Stonington offers cooking classes for all ages on their Facebook page.